The Data Center Rundown

 Read at Data Center Dynamics→

-Intel's Chief Financial Officer, David Zinsner, stated that the company's Foundry division is close to securing a major deal for its advanced packaging technology expected to generate billions annually, while suggesting external deployment of its 18A process technology is likely.
+Intel's Chief Financial Officer, David Zinsner, stated that the Foundry division is close to securing a deal for advanced packaging technology worth billions annually and anticipates significant Foundry successes soon, while noting potential external deployment of its 18A process technology.

 Read at The Register→